xingdi-eric-yuan/MatchLSTM-PyTorch/README.md

 # A Pytorch Implementation of MatchLSTM for SQuAD
-A simple pytorch implementation of MatchLSTM model for SQuAD question answering.
+A simple pytorch implementation of MatchLSTM (Wang and Jiang, 2016) model for SQuAD (Rajpurkar et al., 2016) question answering.

 ## Tokenized SQuAD
 A tokenized version of SQuAD dataset is included.
 Because the original test set is hidden, so I split a subset from training split as "valid" set, and use the original dev set as test. the splitting is on Wikipedia article level.